 LNG storage is meant for long-distance

-Main difference between CNG and LNG storage
+The main difference between CNG and LNG storage